Rishav0Gupta/campusworkshop/README.md

 # A Todo App

-This is a todo list App designed for Worshop.
+This is a Nandan todo list App designed for daily usage.

 NOTE: Rename the gitignore file name as .gitignore after you clone the repo to you local system.